-When you complete the steps above, and have replaced the fan cage, or cover, clean any leaves or debris around the outside of the condenser.
+When you complete the steps above and have replaced the fan cage, or cover, clean any leaves or debris around the outside of the condenser.
 Keep the area clear of debris and vegetation for about two feet around the unit.
 During times when the unit is not in use, you can cover the top of the unit with plywood or plastic to keep leaves, etc from falling inside.
 Keep the sides clear to avoid any build-up of moisture.
 Be sure to remove this cover prior to starting the unit.

 Check the pad underneath the unit to make sure it is level.
 With the soil settling, this can be a problem for the unit.
 An uneven unit can affect the condenser and cause it to fail prematurely.
 Use shims that are resistant to rot to level the pad.
-In the case for a heat pump, the pad can be slightly out of level to allow any winter moisture to flow away from the foundation of the home.
+In the case of a heat pump, the pad can be slightly out of level to allow any winter moisture to flow away from the foundation of the home.

 Inside the unit is the coil, and it will need to be cleaned also.
 Remove the evaporator coil door, and use a brush to remove dust from the coil.
-You can then spray the coil with a no rinse cleaner which is available at most hardware stores.
+You can then spray the coil with a no-rinse cleaner which is available at most hardware stores.
 The remains of the spray should drip easily onto the drip pan.
 In order to keep the drain pan unclogged, you can use a combination of half and half bleach and water.
 This will also prevent algae from growing inside the drain.

 When you are done with this step, and the solution drains easily, you can replace the coil door, and reseal with duct tape.

 On the inside of the unit, humid, warm air can build up as it travels through the coil.
 The coil is cold and absorbs any heat from the air, thus cooling it, before being circulated into your home.
 The humidity begins to condense on the coil and becomes liquid, and drips into the pan below.
-This fluid flows into a tube which goes into a drain that leads into a sink or to the outdoors.
+This fluid flows into a tube that goes into a drain that leads into a sink or to the outdoors.

 This fluid, if it becomes plugged up in the drain can form mold and algae.
 A plugged drain can flood out onto a floor, or affect the cooling ability of the system.

-This drain must be cleaned in order to prevent a blockage and any damage to the unit or the floor.
+This drain must be cleaned in order to prevent blockage and any damage to the unit or the floor.
 It can be located by identifying a one inch PVC pipe that usually will drain outside the condenser, into a sink, floor drain, or down an exterior wall.